 5.5.5.
 The enclosure doors are closed and sealed gas-tight within two minutes of the engine being switched off and within seven minutes of the end of the conditioning drive.

 5.5.6.
 The start of a 60 0.5 minute hot soak period begins when the chamber is sealed.
 The hydrocarbon concentration, temperature and barometric pressure are measured to give the initial readings CHCi, Pi and Ti for the hot soak test.
-These figures are used in the evaporative emission calculation, paragraph 6. below.
+These figures are used in the evaporative emission calculation, paragraph 6..
 The ambient temperature T of the enclosure shall not be less than 296 K and no more than 304 K during the 60-minute hot soak period.

 5.5.7.
 The hydrocarbon analyser shall be zeroed and spanned immediately before the end of the 60 0.5 minute test period.

 5.5.8.
 At the end of the 60 0.5 minute test period, the hydrocarbon concentration in the chamber shall be measured.
 The temperature and the barometric pressure are also measured.
-These are the final readings CHCf, Pf and Tf for the hot soak test used for the calculation in paragraph 6. below.
+These are the final readings CHCf, Pf and Tf for the hot soak test used for the calculation in paragraph 6..

 5.6.
 Soak